tjarbo/discord-moodle-bot/README.md

 ## ✈️ Get started

 The set-up is a somewhat more complex process.
 Therefore we have created a separate Wiki article for this purpose.
-You can find it [here](#).
+You can find it [here](https://github.com/tjarbo/discord-moodle-bot/wiki/Hey-%F0%9F%91%8B).
-> ⚠️ According to the current status, the article could unfortunately not yet be created.

 ## ⚒️ Development